Workshop: Expanding The Agenda For Inclusive Policy, Practices,

 And Research Regarding Gender And Computer Science

-Over the course of the workshop, participants will collectively develop an initial research agenda that explores intersectional identities for TNB students as they move through the CS ecosystem.
-Overlaying the exploration of these topics is the recognition that both the field of computing and the experiences of individuals operate in a socio-historical context in which dimensions of relationality, power, social inequality, social context, complexity and social justice must be acknowledged and incorporated into our work.
+Over the course of the workshop, participants collectively developed an initial research, policy and practice agenda that explored intersectional identities for TNB students as they move through the CS ecosystem.
+Throughout, we foregrounded a recognition that the field of computing and the experiences of individuals within it operate in a socio-historical context mediated by dimensions of relationality, power, social inequality, social context, complexity and social justice.
+This must be acknowledged and incorporated into our work.

 KEY DATES: January 10 - 12 from 2:00 - 5:00 PM (EST)